 Type 1 diabetes occurs when your immune system, the body’s system for fighting infection, attacks and destroys the insulin-producing beta cells of the pancreas.
 Scientists think type 1 diabetes is caused by genes and environmental factors, such as viruses, that might trigger the disease.

-Type 2 diabetes, the most common form of diabetes, is caused by several factors, including genes and lifestyle factors such as eating bad food, lack of exercise and weight gain.
+Type 2 diabetes, the most common form of diabetes, is caused by several factors, including genes and lifestyle factors such as eating bad food, lack of exercise, and weight gain.
 Type 2 diabetes usually begins with insulin resistance, a condition in which muscle, liver, and fat cells do not use insulin well.
-As a result, your body needs more insulin to help glucose enter cells.
+As a result, the body needs more insulin to help glucose enter cells.
 At first, the pancreas makes more insulin to keep up with the added demand.
 Over time, the pancreas can’t make enough insulin, and blood glucose levels rise.